Aims and scopes

 Basic science information for clinicians

-Maximum length is limited to 1,000 words including References with up to 2 Tables or Figures.
-Abstract is not required.
-In general, all those papers are invited, but unsolicited submissions will be considered.
-Page charges
+Maximum length is limited to 1,000 words, including References with not more than 2 Tables or Figures.
+An abstract is not required.
+In general, the Journal specifically solicits submissions on all these subjects, but will also consider unsolicited submissions on them.

 The Journal requires no page charges.
 Ethics in publishing